eembees/thesis_article/thesis_defense_draft.md

 ## Main Problem with WaveNet ...

-+ excelling at capturing local signal structure
++ Local signal structure
-+ missing long-range correlations
++ Missing long-range correlations
-+ low receptive field (300ms)
++ Low receptive field (300ms)
-+ audio generation sounds like babbling
++ Generated audio sounds like babbling if not conditioned on phoneme or text representations